 Lavender Essential Oils Uses

-- Soothing minor burns – By applying two to three drops of lavender essential oils to a burn, you can help soothe the burning sensation, as well as aid in the healing process.
+– By applying two to three drops of lavender essential oils to a burn, you can help soothe the burning sensation, as well as aid in the healing process of minor burns.

-- Use in drawers and closets to repel insects – Apply a few drops to a cotton ball and place it in a drawer or closet to repel insects and moths from those areas.
+– Apply a few drops to a cotton ball and place it in a drawer or closet to repel insects and moths from those areas.
 It is also a good addition to insect repellent recipes.

 – Apply lavender oil to injuries to reduce scar tissue throughout the time that the wound heals.
 Repeated application will minimize scar tissue.

-- Eliminating Dandruff – Lavender is one of the essential oils that is great for hair and scalp health.
-Apply a few drops to the scalp and massage in to eliminate dandruff.
+– Lavender is one of the essential oils that is great for hair and scalp health.
+Apply a few drops to the scalp and massage in to help eliminate dandruff.